markstringer-dti/markstringer-dti.github.io/dti.md

 This seems so obvious as to be laughable.
 Why then, in project after project have I found teams that aren't articulating their problems and aren't tackling them?
 In improv terms rather than looking at the pirate ship and doing what needs to be done when it arrives, they are washing the decks and in the process are making possible projects impossible.

 Why?
 Because problems are scary.
 Problems are humbling.
-Problems cause conflict.
+Problems cause the ways in which people don't agree to come to light.
 Professional people who are hired to do a job are supposed to be able to do it aren't they?
 What does it mean if they openly admit that there are parts of the job that they can't do?
 Maybe it means that someone hired the wrong people.

 Highlighting the problems that starting to do a project shows up can be threatening to the sponsors of a project.
 What if the problem that you find is something that they haven't thought of and they don't know how to fix?
 They will be tempted to avoid addressing it, possibly by attacking or threatening the team for even daring to raise the issue.